-v.
-Change of Reference Interest Rate [[In the event that the Reference Interest Rate were discontinued or otherwise unavailable the rate of interest of the Securities which reference such Reference Interest Rate will be determined for the period by:

-- reference to a rate which the Central Bank of Iceland determined is a successor to or replacement of the Reference Interest Rate - ii) in the absence of the Central Bank of Iceland's determination of a successor to or replacement of the Reference Interest Rate, reference to a rate an independent adviser determines is a successor to or replacement of the Reference Interest Rate.
+[Conditions 6.1 and 6.2 apply, Bills sold at a discount/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) []% per annum equivalent to []% simple interest [Issue Price/specify other] [Conditions 6.1 and 6.3 apply, fixed interest rate of []% per annum/ Not Applicable] [Conditions 6.1 and 6.4 apply /Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) [] [[+/-] %] [Two business days prior to the start of each Interest Period/Specify other] [] [[In the event that the Reference Interest Rate were discontinued or otherwise unavailable the rate of interest of the Securities which reference such Reference Interest Rate will be determined for the period by: i) reference to a rate which the Central Bank of Iceland determined is a successor to or replacement of the Reference Interest Rate ii) in the absence of the Central Bank of Iceland's determination of a successor to or replacement of the Reference Interest Rate, reference to a rate an independent adviser determines is a successor to or replacement of the Reference Interest Rate.
 Independent adviser shall mean an independent financial institution of international repute or other independent financial adviser experienced in the international debt capital markets, in each case appointed by the Issuer at its own expense.]